GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/2.1/en.md

   }
 ```

-The [Automation](https://gatographql.com/extensions/automation/) extension now provides an "automator" functionality directly via the WordPress editor, called [Automation Configurator](https://gatographql.com/extensions/automation/#heading-automation-configurator).
+The [Automation](https://gatographql.com/extensions/automation/) extension also benefits from this new feature.

+It now provides a user interface for its "automator" functionality (directly via the WordPress editor), called [Automation Configurator](https://gatographql.com/extensions/automation/#heading-automation-configurator).
 The automation trigger is any WordPress action hook, and the action is the execution of a GraphQL persisted query.

 <div class="img-width-1024" markdown=1>